jeffsheets/blogsite/src/posts/2024-01-15-cloudflare-pages-scheduled-deploys.md

 + Take a peek at the "execution summary" area to see that it runs at the times you expect.
 Kinda nice because cron triggers are always kinda confusing 🙃

 {% imagePlaceholder "./src/assets/images/posts/cloudflare-cron-trigger.jpg", "Cloudflare Cron Trigger" %}

+5. Disable the Route ==added 2024-01-16==

++ For some reason, Cloudflare seems to execute the route (or something hits the route) a bunch of times a day.
+So I'd advise disabling it
++ This way only the cron trigger will enable this worker

 5. Check it in the morning